mlaversi/PTP_LAVERSIN_V2/README.md

 What is wrong :

     - Top k predictions
-    - Linked the model to the app

 I think i did the most difficult and i'm stopped here.
 If you can help me it would be great, i sent you some messages on teams and on email.
 If you have time to explain me it would be so great.
-I didn't want to take someone works so i let it like this and explain you in the html file.

 My accuracy isn't so high because i didn't have the good version of numpy and pandas accorded.
 But after the test with the stackover_flow file i have